United Way is seeking new faces for its Board of Directors!

 Make an annual personal financial contribution at a level that is meaningful to them.

-Actively participate in donor acquisition and fund development when and where possible.
+Actively participate in donor acquisition and fund development.

 Serve on at least one committee of the board